Terminology

 and the child’s name is All Children.

-(From Timesweep by Carl Sandburg, Honey and Salt, 1963.
+– From “Timesweep” by Carl Sandburg, Honey and Salt, 1963.

 Subtle Something that the mind can conceive, but which the sensory organs cannot perceive, is subtle.
 Conversely, that which comes within the range of the physical sense organs is crude.
-Both the metaphysical and supramundane are subtle potentialities and resources.
+Both the metaphysical and supramundane (see entries) are subtle potentialities and resources.

-Supramundane “Beyond the crude world,” stretching from uplifting art, inspirational literature, revolutionary knowledge, team spirit, deeper meaning, etc., through all sorts of sublime existential phenomena such as powerful presence, wonderful being, great beauty, profound stillness, bliss, etc. to utmost Cosmic expressions.
-In the physical perspective, the supramundane reaches from the subatomic world of microvita to the far existential end of the created Cosmos.
-In the psychic perspective, it represents the field of mental expansion.
-In the spiritual perspective, it provides an environment for existential awakening, transcendence, true progress.
+Supramundane Beyond the crude world, spanning uplifting and inspirational art and literature, revolutionary knowledge, intuitions, deeper personal and collective meaning, team spirit, etc. The supramundane exists in all sorts of sublime existential phenomena such as nature’s greatness, powerful presence, great and wonderful being and beauty, profound stillness, bliss, etc. to utmost Cosmic expressions.
+It represents the field of mental expansion and provides an environment for existential awakening, higher evolution, and transcendence.

 Theory PROUT is a socio-economic theory based on practice; its principles and concepts are based on empirical experience.
 “When theory succeeds practice it has a practical application.
 First the apple fell and then the theory was formulated.
 The apple did not fall according to the theory.”
 PROUT holds that if practice precedes theory numerous problems may be solved in a better way if not avoided altogether.
 More on this subject